Each course is offered for a marking period, with the exception of Band, Chamber Choir, and French.

 - Archery/Outdoor Team Sports: Archery, soccer, softball, agility ball, Frisbee gold, Ultimate Frisbee, Capture the Flag, and more!

-This course provides a journey through the evolution of an automobile, from thumbnail and rough sketching to prototype construction and final production.
-The class culminates in the construction of a Co2 powered dragster.
-Post-production testing and racing will be used to evaluate the performance of the cars.
+Students are introduced to the many modes of transportation.
+This course explores the evolution of an automobile, from thumbnail and rough sketching to prototype construction and final production.
+The class project is the construction of a Co2 powered dragster.
+Post-production testing and racing are used to evaluate the performance of the cars.
+Safety, Craftsmanship, and Precision are emphasized.

 Video production is a fast-paced class where students produce thirty second to five minute videos.
 Students follow through on their projects from pre-production to filming to final editing.
 Throughout the course, students will learn the basics of photography, camera functions, and video editing, as well as key vocabulary of cinematography.
 Student projects include producing the Northmen News broadcast which contains short films like PSA's, commercials, music videos, and news stories.
 Although there are some individual assignments, success in this class requires all students to work in cooperative, small groups.